dgross881/dgross881.github.io/source/_posts/2014-04-22-a-sample-post.md

 Dom_id helper method located at spec/support/dom_id_for_helper.rb.
 The # sign is used as a shortcut to specify the id attribute of an element.
-ActionView::RecordIdentifier.dom_id will generate queue_item.video.id in the form of "video + underscore+ id", example: video_1, video_2 , etc..
+ActionView::RecordIdentifier.dom_id will generate queue_item.video.id in the form of "video_id".
+Example: video_1, video_2 , etc..

 ~~~

 module RailsDomIdHelper
   def dom_id_for(video)
     ['#', ActionView::RecordIdentifier.dom_id(video)].join
   end
 end

 ~~~
 {:lang="ruby"}

  In this example dom_id allows me to easily test the Rspec feautures of my queue_items ability to change positions in the queue.
 I am using the support method dom_id_for in a within capybara block on the set_video_position method.

 ~~~

 feature "Users queue items" do
   scenario "Signed in user can add queue_items" do
     comedy = Fabricate(:category)
     southpark = Fabricate(:video, title: "southpark", category: comedy)